logicxd/TicTacToeAI/README.md

 * Built a Tic-Tac-Toe game for iPhone 4s.
 * Made the bot with different implementations:
   1. Average score: the bot goes for the highest score available.
-  2. Minimax score: the bot minimizes the player's score.
+  2. MiniMax score: the bot minimizes the player's score.
-  3. Alpha-Beta pruning: Minimax with cut-offs to load the game faster.
+  3. Alpha-Beta pruning: MiniMax with cut-offs to load the game faster.
   4. (To-Do) Rotations and reflections: Alpha-Beta pruning with even more cut-offs by using symmetry.

 ![TicTacToeAI With Alpha-Beta pruning](https://cloud.githubusercontent.com/assets/12219300/17765188/1ef01e52-64d9-11e6-8e27-c3e46e20d01a.gif)